gin66/FastAccelStepper/extras/doc/FastAccelStepper_API.md

 abruptly stop the running stepper without deceleration.
 This can be called from an interrupt !

-The stepper command queue will be processed, but no furter commands are added.
+The stepper command queue will be processed, but no further commands are added.
 This means, that the stepper can be expected to stop within approx.
 20ms.
 ```cpp